 WORK CAPACITY TEST (WCT) for Wildland Firefighters: This position participates in wildland firefighting activities.
 Based on the type of work performed, TAKING and PASSING the WCT at the ARDUOUS level is a "condition of employment."
 The Arduous fitness (Pack) test requires completing a three (3) mile hike within forty-five (45) minutes, while carrying a forty-five (45) pound pack.
 You are strongly encouraged to consult with your physician and begin training immediately if applying for this position.
 This announcement constitutes the required 30 days advanced notice for testing requirements.

 Bargaining Unit Status: Eligible - Coverage is dependent upon unit location.

-To receive consideration for this position, you must meet all qualification requirements as of the closing date of the announcement or on the date a referral list is generated from an Open Continuous announcement.
+To receive consideration for this position, you must meet all qualification requirements within 30 days of the closing date of the announcement or within 30 days of the generating a referral list from an Open Continuous Announcement.
 Applicants are strongly encouraged to ensure the work history portion thoroughly documents the duties, responsibilities, and accomplishments that are directly related to this position in order to verify specialized experience.

 If selection is made at a lower grade level, promotion to the target grade will be non-competitive upon completion of training, performance, and specialized experience requirements.

 Applications submitted in postage-paid Government envelopes will not be accepted.